medikoo/dbjs/README.md

 * **order** `number` - Order number, used in ordered lists of properties
 * **value** _in type of namespace_ - Default value, that will be set on prototype.

-Any other option which may be provided will be set in it's direct form on property's meta-data object.
-It will not be used in any way, internally by DBJS engine.
-That way you can define your custom properties and use them later in your custom way.
+Any other option which may be provided will be set in it's direct form on meta-data object and it will not be used in  internally by DBJS engine.
+That way you can define your custom meta properties and use them later in your custom way.

 Let's build some objects for given schema: